Robin Hanson: Views

-Tyler Cowen's book Discover Your Inner Economist includes a fairly detailed discussion of Hanson's views:

-Robin has strange ideas ...
-My other friend and colleague Bryan Caplan put it best: "When the typical economist tells me about his latest research, my standard reaction is 'Eh, maybe.'
-Then I forget about it.
-When Robin Hanson tells me about his latest research, my standard reaction is 'No way!
-Impossible!'
-Then I think about it for years."

-Nate Silver, in his book The Signal and the Noise (2012), writes:

-He is clearly not a man afraid to challenge the conventional wisdom.
-Instead, Hanson writes a blog called Overcoming Bias, in which he presses readers to consider which cultural taboos, ideological beliefs, or misaligned incentives might constrain them from making optimal decisions.
-Hanson ... is an advocate of prediction markets – systems where you can place bets on a particular economic or policy outcome, like whether Israel will go to war with Iran, or how much global temperatures will rise because of climate change.
-His argument for these is pretty simple: They ensure that we have a financial stake in being accurate when we make forecasts, rather than just trying to look good to our peers.
+Prediction markets

 Robin Hanson is credited with originating the concept of the Policy Analysis Market (PAM), a DARPA project to implement a market for betting on future developments in the Middle East.
-Hanson has expressed great disappointment in DARPA's cancellation of its related FutureMAP project, and he attributes this to the controversy surrounding the related Total Information Awareness program.
+Hanson wrote that the cancellation of FutureMAP followed controversy over betting on terrorist attacks, after the Senate had voted to cut funding over privacy concerns about the related Total Information Awareness program.
 He also created and supports a proposed system of government called futarchy, in which policies would be determined by prediction markets.

+Nate Silver has described Hanson's view on prediction markets, saying "[Hanson's] argument for these is pretty simple: They ensure that we have a financial stake in being accurate when we make forecasts, rather than just trying to look good to our peers."

+Sex

-In a controversial 2018 blog post on the incel movement, Hanson appeared to agree with the incel movement's likening of the distribution of job opportunities to "access to sex".
+In a 2018 blog post on the incel movement, Hanson compared concern about income inequality with concern about unequal access to sex.
 He wrote that he found it puzzling that similar concern had not been shown for incels as for low-income individuals.
 Some journalists, such as Alexandra Scaggs in the Financial Times, criticized Hanson for discussing sex as if it was a commodity.

 Hanson has been criticized for his writings relating to sexual relationships and women.
-"If you've ever heard of George Mason University economist Robin Hanson, there's a good chance it was because he wrote something creepy", Slate columnist Jordan Weissman wrote in 2018.
+"If you've ever heard of George Mason University economist Robin Hanson, there's a good chance it was because he wrote something creepy", Slate columnist Jordan Weissmann wrote in 2018.
 In an article on bias against women in economics, Bloomberg columnist Noah Smith cited a blog post by Hanson comparing cuckoldry to "gentle silent rape", lamenting that there was no retraction and no outcry from fellow economists.
-In The New Yorker, Jia Tolentino described Hanson's blog post as a "flippantly dehumanizing thought experiment".
+In The New Yorker, Jia Tolentino described Hanson's 2018 blog post as a "flippantly dehumanizing thought experiment".
+Hanson later denied proposing an entitlement to sex and said he was more interested in sexual inequality generally than in the incel activist community.